 How is LDPE produced?

-LDPE is produced by either a stirred autoclave or a tubular reactor.
 Its general manufacturing process involves the compression of ethylene gas, polymerization using an initiator, and gas separation.

 How is HDPE produced?

-HDPE is produced by heating the petroleum at very high temperatures using slurry polymerization or gas phase polymerization.
-The process begins with the polymerization of a solution of ethylene monomers after operation and drying.
+HDPE is produced by heating the petroleum at very high temperatures using slurry or gas-phase polymerization.

 Differences in Processing of LDPE and HDPE